C-Sibin/Cyart-vapt-team/Week-2/06.Capstone/README.md

 ## out-of-scope:
 No DOS attack
 ## Rule of Engagement:
-- Testing window (lab only), authorized users only.
+- Testing vulnerable lab, authorized users only.
 - Use only agreed tools: Nmap, sqlmap, OpenVAS, Burp, browser.

 # Intelligence Gathering